Frijol/climate-change/GLOSSARY.md

 ## inverted rates
 The more you buy, the more it costs per unit

+## IOU
+investor owned utility, as opposed to publicly owned

 ## IPCC
 Intergovernmental Panel on Climate Change (a UN organization)